hexoren21/DockerLab2-compose-examples/angular/README.md

 - **Build configuration**: Builds the image from the `Dockerfile`.
 - **Ports**: Exposes the container's port `4200` to the host machine.
 - **Volumes**: Mounts the project directory and `node_modules` for easy development without rebuilding the image every time you change the source code.

----

-You can adjust the paths, URLs, and screenshot references to fit your project structure.

-Let me know if you'd like any modifications or further assistance!